Bilaledelbi/coding-jam-student/README.md

 IMPORTANT NOTE: you only need to run the UI.py script to run the whole project

-credit:bilal edeli i had fun making this project for this code jam and learnt a lot and faced a lot of problems and even couldnt finish some stuff but i tried my best hoping to learn more
+credit:-bilal edeli i had fun making this project for this code jam and learnt a lot and faced a lot of problems and even couldnt finish some stuff but i tried my best hoping to learn more

+- 2d car asset was provided by Niborset66 on itch.io link:https://niborset66.itch.io/pixel-car